We have 11 branches across Northern Ireland.Branch Finder

 Personal information broadly means information that identifies (or which could, with other information that we hold or are likely to hold, identify) a living individual.

-This includes any information provided to us by you, on behalf of you, or by other parties such as recruitment agencies.
+This includes any information provided to us by you, on behalf of you, or by other parties such as recruitment agencies or perhaps your current/previous employer for employment reference purposes (if required).

 We collect and process personal data relating to job applicants as part of our recruitment processes.
 We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 We collect this information about you in a variety of ways.
-For example, data might be contained in application forms or CVs, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment or pre-employment screening.
+For example, data may be collected through application forms or CVs, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment or pre-employment screening.

 We collect a range of information about you.
 This includes: